invopop/gobl.verifactu/README.md

 go test ./examples_test.go --update
 ```

-All generate XML documents will be validated against the TicketBAI XSD documents. -->
+All generate XML documents will be validated against the Veri*Factu XSD documents.